-Coral coverage, following bleaching events like El Niňo and to a lesser extent the Asian Tsunami, have taken their toll and there are better places in the world for vibrant, colourful coral reefs.
-However they are recovering and in some areas can be described as excellent.
-Because much of the diving is in current-swept channels and pinnacles you should not expect to see vast hard coral fields anyway, rather rich walls, overhangs, caves, swimthroughs, and an abundance of fish life.
+Coral coverage, following bleaching events like El Nino and to a lesser extent the Asian Tsunami, have taken their toll and there are better places in the world for vibrant, colourful coral reefs.
+However they are recovering well and in some areas can now be described as excellent.
+Because much of the diving is in current-swept channels and pinnacles, you should not expect to see vast hard coral fields anyway, rather rich soft coral walls, overhangs, caves, swimthroughs, and an abundance of fish life.

-Liveaboards, or diving cruises, are without doubt the best way to scuba dive the Maldives.
+Liveaboards, or diving cruises, are without doubt the best way to see the best of the Maldives.
 A resort stay means staying on a small island and diving around it.
-On some islands this can mean good quality, if a little limited, diving.
-A Maldives liveaboard gives you the freedom to move from one area of great diving to the next.
+On some islands this can mean good quality, but somewhat limited, diving.
+A Maldives liveaboard tour gives you the freedom to move from one area of great diving location to the next.

 This allows you to experience the Maldives' full range of dive sites and topographies as well as exposing you to an overview of its diverse marine life.
 In addition, you get to see much more of the country and feel like you have really explored more than the route from your bungalow to the bar and back.

 If you plan to visit for only a short stay, are on a very tight budget, or want to try diving on earn your scuba license, then we do have a selection of resort diving packages in the more popular atolls.